-10 To align the Revised guidance on shipboard towing and mooring equipment with IACS URs A1/Rev.7 and A2/Rev. 5, and Recommendation No.10/Rev. 4, as far as possible, IACS proposes a further revision of appendices A and B of the annex to MSC.1/Circ.1175/Rev.1, as contained in the annex to this document, for the consideration of the Sub-Committee.
+- In order to not apply the requirements of MSC.1/Circ.1175/Rev.1 to Emergency towing for ships other than tankers, IACS proposes a revision of the annex to MSC.1/Circ.1175/Rev.1, as set out in the annex, for the consideration of the Sub-Committee. - To align the Revised guidance on shipboard towing and mooring equipment with IACS URs A1/Rev.7 and A2/Rev.5, and Recommendation No.10/Rev.4, as far as possible, IACS proposes a further revision of appendices A and B of the annex to MSC.1/Circ.1175/Rev.1, as contained in the annex, for the consideration of the Sub-Committee.